 In late summer, Kendrell Showers plans on introducing undergarments that better fit plus-size women as well.
 His designs will go beyond imitating underwear worn by thin models.
 It will bring a new sense of style with the same bold patterns of his clothing line and fabric cuts that show off the true sexiness of full-body curves.

 Kendrell’s Lewon’s House of Style has an origin story that is hyper-localized from a Jackson Mississippi campus and has spread through word of mouth and small fashion shows.
 We feel that if you bought one of his creations today, they will probably become collector’s items in the near future as his localized fan base embraces his fashion.
 Other neighborhoods and cities are “discovering” his brand and naturally introducing it to a wider audience.

 How Success Stories Begin

 The third part of Kendrell’s brand “discovery” is that Lewon’s House of Style is in limited supply.
 Kendrell Showers measures and fits clients by himself.
 He does take on a limited amount of 3rd party measurements but it’s considered an honor to have Kendrell create or retrofit an outfit for you with his own measurements.
-This creates demand which in turn raises his profile.
+This creates demand, which in turn raises his profile.
 When someone asks, “Who are you wearing?”
-And you reply, Kendrell Showers, they are going to know that you can get what most others can’t get their hands on.
+And if you reply, Kendrell Showers, they are going to know that you can get what most others can’t get their hands on.
 Kendrell is just one person.
-Until he expands his fashion house, expect to hear about Lewon’s House of Style pieces going for outrageous prices soon and Kendrell Showers booking clients months, if not a year in advance.
+Until he expands his fashion house, expects to hear about Lewon’s House of Style pieces going for outrageous prices soon and Kendrell Showers booking clients months, if not a year in advance.